nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_boot.rst

    :local:
    :depth: 2

-The nRF54H20 startup procedure can be performed in two scenarios:

- * Cold boot
- * Warm boot

-During cold boot the system has no state retained in its RAM memory or hardware registers and performs full initialization.
-This procedure is performed on following events:
+The nRF54H20 SoC performs its startup procedure from cold boot on the following events:

  * Power on reset
  * Pin reset